At Mount Pleasant, we strive to ensure all children see themselves as mathematicians and our mission is to:

 Encourage children’s curiosity, explore patterns and explain their reasoning through rich mathematical discussion with their peers.

-Through a Mastery approach all children are challenged and have time to develop a deep understanding of a mathematical concept before moving onto new content.
+Through a ‘Mastery Approach’ all children are challenged and have time to develop a deep understanding of a mathematical concept before moving onto new content.
 All children should have a deep and thorough understanding of number facts such as number bonds and times tables which should allow them to focus on tackling new concepts effectively.
 Challenge is something which is key to all children being successful in maths and this is central to our vision.
 Children are challenged in a variety of ways and are exposed to a wide variety of representations based on the same concept.
-We believe that children should find 5 different ways of solving a problem rather than solving the same type of problem one way.

 The movement towards achieving our vision is based on regular and robust assessment which gives clear indicators as to what progress children have made, the concepts children have mastered and what the next steps in their learning will be.
-Analysis of this assessment aids us in measuring the impact and quality of maths teaching in school.
+Analysis of this assessment aids us in measuring the impact and quality of maths teaching and curriculum in school.

-Subject Leader: Mr McManus
+Subject Leader: Mr Foulds